-Most are not aware that in the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
-John Ritenbaugh explains how Jesus approached the Sabbath as an example to us.
+In the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
+The way Jesus approached the Sabbath gives us an example.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.